arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 `collection.ensureIndex({ type: "geo", fields: [ "location" ], geoJson:false })`

-Creates a geo-spatial index on all documents using *location* as path to the coordinates.
+Creates a geospatial index on all documents using *location* as the path to the coordinates.
 The value of the attribute has to be an array with at least two numeric values.
 The array must contain the latitude (first value) and the longitude (second value).

-All documents, which do not have the attribute path(s) or have a non-conforming value in it are excluded from the index.
+All documents, which do not have the attribute path(s) or have a non-conforming value in it, are excluded from the index.

 A geo index is implicitly sparse, and there is no way to control its sparsity.
 In case that the index was successfully created, an object with the index